vectordotdev/vector/rfcs/2021-12-20-10517-llvm-backend-for-vrl.md

 - Refine code generation by taking into account type information.
 - Add unit tests for each expression in isolation.
 - Add fuzz tests that cross-validate results of all three execution modes.
+- Investigate if heap allocations use the same strategy as our main Vector binary and are covered by our regular performance analysis tools

 ---